ZhouYing-SEU/Page-of-Zhou-s-Research-Group/content/authors/邱君怡/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am a first year Masters student at Southeast University and my research interest is in the field of digital design.
+bio: I am a first-year master's student at Southeast University, and my research interest is community facility configuration.